Home Home Publications Photography CV

 Welcome

 Hi!
-I’m Thomas, a second-year PhD student in the Department of Nuclear Science and Engineering (NSE) at MIT.
-My research—at the PSFC, under the supervision of Prof. Jack Hare—revolves around astrophysically-relevant fundamental plasma physics on the soon-to-be-constructed PUFFIN pulsed-power facility.
-Right now, I’m studying experimental pulsed-power driven magnetic reconnection in the presence of a guide field.
+I’m Thomas, a fourth-year PhD student in the Department of Nuclear Science and Engineering (NSE) at MIT.
+My research—at the PSFC, under the supervision of Prof. Jack Hare—revolves around astrophysically-relevant fundamental plasma physics.
+Right now, I’m studying experimental pulsed-power driven magnetic reconnection in the presence of a guide field, on machines such as PUFFIN, MAIZE, and COBRA.
 Generally speaking, my research interests lie at the intersection of plasma physics, laboratory astrophysics, astrophysics (the won’t-fit-in-a-lab kind), and instrumentation.

 For a summary of my CV, click here.
 If you’d like more detail, please see my LinkedIn page for a more complete (and up-to-date) profile.

-If you’d like to contact me, feel free to send me an email or reach out to me on Twitter.
+If you’d like to contact me, feel free to send me an email.